 - Find out about any medicines your child takes.
 Tell them about any prescription, over-the-counter (OTC), and herbal medicines.

 - Do a physical exam on your child.

-- Confirm the location and type of your child's surgery.
-The doctor may mark the site with a special marker.
+- Ask you to confirm the location and type of your child's surgery.
+The surgeon will mark the site with a special marker.